Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 Just click or scroll down to the section that interests you.
 Be sure to check back often because we are regularly adding information to these pages.

-We welcome your comments about the information you find here, as well as your suggestions for additional publications, events, training courses and more that focus on radioactive source security and that would interest your fellow WINS Members.
+Please send us your suggestions for additional publications, events, training courses and more that focus on radioactive source security and that would interest your fellow WINS Members, as well as any comments you may have.
 Together, we can turn these pages into THE home on the web for information on the security of radioactive sources.

-The workshop will focus on preparing for and responding to nuclear security incidents involving radioactive sources during wartime and violent civil unrest to address threats and minimise the risk of harm.
-Specifically, the workshop will address how to plan and prepare for response to nuclear security incidents involving radioactive sources in the context of war and violent civil unrest.
+The workshop focused on preparing for and responding to nuclear security incidents involving radioactive sources during wartime and violent civil unrest to address threats and minimise the risk of harm.
+Specifically, the workshop addressed how to plan and prepare for response to nuclear security incidents involving radioactive sources in the context of war and violent civil unrest.

 You may also read our Special Report Securing Radioactive Sources During War Time and Violent Civil Unrest

-The purpose of this online workshop is to share best practices in the secure transport of radioactive material.
-These discussions will serve as the basis for the development of a new WINS International Best Practice Guide on this topic.
+The purpose of this online workshop was to share best practices in the secure transport of radioactive material.
+These discussions served as the basis for the development of a new WINS International Best Practice Guide Security of Radioactive Sources in Transport.

 This content is for members only.
 Please log in or register here to view.